 Carol Sauer (corw314) Salt and Freshwater hobbiest for over 25 years, with many years experience in the Pet Trade from petshops to shelters to rehabilitation of wildlife.
 Currently work in a Finance department.
 Favorite activity besides watching the Octo at the moment and photography, is exploring with my daughter Jess!
 Currently, resident of New Jersey along the coastline.

 Denise Whatley (DWhatley) Denise has wanted to keep an octopus ever since one crawled out from under a rock during the return from a family snorkeling trip.
 She learned it was possible 40 years later while looking for live food for her seahorses.
 MTS took hold of the household prior to joining TONMO but became epidemic after the first mercatoris.
 The house sustains three aquariums dedicated to octopuses in addition to five other marine tanks.
-A programmer by trade, she holds a MBIS degree, webmasters for www.coralrestoration.org, a site dedicated to actively restoring coral reefs and coordinates a coral adoption program with an on-line component for adopters to see the success of their contributions.
+Educated in IT with an MBIS degree, she is a retired programmer who adventured into the web world by assisting multiple small fish collectors and www.coralrestoration.org -- a site dedicated to actively restoring coral reefs -- with their first online presence.

 Dr. James B. Wood (ceph) James is a research scientist aquarist, educator and author focusing on the life history, behavior, physiology and husbandry of Cephalopods.
 He can be seen on Discovery Channel specials "Tentacles" and "Squid Invasion".
 James' personal website, The Cephalopod Page was created in 1995 and is one of the Internet's first animal websites.
 The site has been featured in the Journal Science three times.
 James co-created CephBase in 1998 and has written numerous popular and scientific articles.
 James coauthored the book Octopus: The Ocean's Intelligent Invertebrate with Drs.
 Mather and Anderson.